bwhicks/django-giftbox/README.rst

 protected file setups and Django.

 The current implementation is compatible with Django 1.8+ (tested against LTS releases) and py2/3 compatible.
-The only depedency is Django itself.
+The only required dependency is Django itself.

 Installation
 ------------